-Currently, there is an epidemic of prescription drug abuse, diversion, and overdose deaths across the country.
+Currently, there is an epidemic of prescription drug abuse, diversion, and overdose deaths not only in Delaware but also across the country.
 The complexity of this crisis creates challenges for federal, state, and local governments as well as nongovernmental partners who must confront the growing impacts on the community.